seemyon/smallml/README.md

 # Copyright

 Originally the repository was created by Simo Ahava at https://github.com/sahava/multisite-lighthouse-gcp.
-This is, in fact, a copy of the original repository with minor changes in the json and js files.
+This is, in fact, a copy of the original repository with some changes in the json and js files.